Palazuelos Variscite Teardrop Cabochon media thumbnails

 This specific piece

-Brown and yellow veins cross the green diagonally: in one area, fine traces reminiscent of plant bark dominate; in another, denser accumulations of matrix appear.
-The ensemble gives the cabochon an organic look that is only achieved with unhomogenized material.
+The brown and yellow veins cross the green diagonally: in one area, fine traces resembling tree bark dominate, while in another, denser accumulations of matrix appear.
+The combination gives the cabochon an organic look that can only be achieved with unhomogenized material.

-• Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness; the teardrop silhouette works well for a pendant or statement ring; the jeweler custom-builds the bezel to fit the piece
+• Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness; the teardrop silhouette works well for a pendant or statement ring; the goldsmith constructs the bezel adapting it to the piece

-• Statement earrings — the 14 × 10 mm size provides presence; for a pair, a companion piece of similar color and dimension is needed (as pieces are unique, availability is not guaranteed)
+• Statement earrings — the 14 × 10 mm size provides presence; for a pair, a companion piece of similar color and dimensions is needed (as these are unique pieces, availability is not guaranteed)

-• Wire wrap — alternative for those working with wire wrapping; fine wire gauge 0.6–0.8 mm that respects the edges of the teardrop
+• Wire wrap — an alternative for those who work with wire wrapping; fine wire gauge 0.6–0.8 mm that respects the edges of the teardrop

 Iberian variscite in lapidary tradition

-Variscite is one of the minerals with the oldest Iberian ornamental tradition: beads and pendants have been recovered from megalithic tombs of the 4th and 3rd millennia BC, especially in the northwest of the peninsula and Catalonia (Neolithic mine of Can Tintorer, in Gavà).
-Palazuelos de las Cuevas, in Zamora, is a historic Iberian locality for the extraction of the mineral, associated with the Paleozoic slates of the peninsular northwest.
-The name "variscite" was coined by August Breithaupt in 1837 from "Variscia" (the Latin name for German Vogtland, where the species was first described).
+Variscite is one of the minerals with the oldest Iberian ornamental tradition: beads and pendants have been recovered from megalithic tombs of the 4th and 3rd millennia BC, especially in the peninsular northwest and Catalonia (Neolithic mine of Can Tintorer, in Gavà).

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

-Authentic variscite shows a waxy to vitreous luster, partial translucency at the thin edges when held up to light, and matrix veins (brown, yellow, white) that run through the piece in irregular patterns.
-Under a 10× loupe, a compact microcrystalline texture with no bubbles is observed (ruling out glass or resin).
-Variscite can be scratched with a steel knife (Mohs 3.5–4.5) — turquoise, with which it is commonly confused due to color, is more resistant (Mohs 5–6).
+Authentic variscite shows a waxy to vitreous luster, partial translucency at the thin edges when the piece is held up to the light, and matrix veins (brown, yellow, white) that run through the piece in irregular patterns.
+Under 10× magnification, a compact microcrystalline texture with no bubbles is observed (ruling out glass or resin).

 Frequently asked questions